MobleyLab/drug-computing/uci-pharmsci/assigned_materials.md

 Before Lecture 1, you should do the following:
 - Read [`docs/why_computing.md`][docs/why_computing.md], a brief background document on why we are starting where we are
 - Follow the steps in [`getting-started.md`](getting-started.md) to install the software you need, deviating to pick up background info on Linux/BASH if you need.
-- Visit the [Python intro](../other_materials/python-intro/README.md) in [`../other_materials`] and check out the Jupyter notebooks and [Python crashcourse](../other_materials/python-intro/python_crashcourse.md) avaialble there to make sure your Python is ready for the course.
+- Visit the [Python intro](../other-materials/python-intro/README.md) in [`../other-materials`](../other-materials) and check out the Jupyter notebooks and [Python crashcourse](../other-materials/python-intro/python_crashcourse.md) available there to make sure your Python is ready for the course.
 - Try out a [Jupyter notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)

 ### Before Lecture 1